Columbus statue toppled by Baltimore protesters

-BALTIMORE (AP) — Baltimore protesters pulled down a statue of Christopher Columbus and threw it into the city’s Inner Harbor on Saturday night.
+BALTIMORE (AP/CNN) — Baltimore protesters pulled down a statue of Christopher Columbus and threw it into the city’s Inner Harbor on Saturday night.

 Demonstrators used ropes to topple the monument near the Little Italy neighborhood, news outlets reported.